jpswensen/WSU_RoboticsClub_PIDTutorial/README.md

 4. Open the serial port in the ArduinoIDE.
 You should see an output showing the current position setpoint, the current reading input from the quadrature sensor, and the current output to the motor driver.
 5. You can send the character 'a' or 'z' to the chipkit to increase or decrease the setpoint

-## Learning about PID and the Zeigler-Nichols method for tuning
-1. Read the PDF in this repository about PID and Zeigler Nichols
-2. Come ready to implement this tuning method on your motor.